DawsonInstitute/hts-coils/README.md

 # See "Optional: FEniCSx Installation" section below for FEA setup

 # Initialize submodules for advanced optimizations (optional)
+# This downloads the warp-bubble-optimizer submodule which contains core optimization algorithms
+# The 'S' status marker in git indicates "Submodule" - it tracks a specific commit reference
+# Files in submodules cannot be directly staged in the parent repository (use 'cd optimizer/' to commit changes)
+# Note: You may see "Using core optimization modules" message - this is normal as advanced mission/validation
+# features are not yet integrated.
+The core optimization functions (power.py) are sufficient for HTS design.
 git submodule update --init --recursive

 # Run validation tests